 - Vitamin K: 13% of the DV

 - Manganese: 1% of the DV

-However, tartar sauce is relatively high in sodium, containing 9% of the DV in a single serving.
-Consuming too much sodium can increase blood pressure levels and may also be linked to a higher risk of stomach cancer (
+Tartar sauce is also relatively high in sodium, containing 9% of the DV in a single serving.
+Consuming too much sodium can increase blood pressure levels and may be linked to a higher risk of stomach cancer (

 Tartar sauce is relatively low in calories but contains a good amount of vitamin K in each serving.
 Still, you should be mindful of its sodium content.

 Premade tartar sauce is easily available to buy in any grocery store or online.

 If you want to make homemade tartar sauce, you have a variety of options — from the simplest to the more creative.

 You can also make variations, depending on your specific diet.
 Here is an example of an easy tartar sauce recipe:

 Easy tartar sauce recipe